Elevating Luxury Living: Advanced Envelope Systems

 Vapor Barrier Beneath Basement Slab and Exterior Waterproofing at Foundation Walls

-To ensure longevity and durability, a vapor barrier is installed beneath the basement slab, coupled with exterior waterproofing at the foundation walls.
+To ensure longevity and durability, a vapor barrier may be installed beneath the basement slab, coupled with exterior waterproofing at the foundation walls.
 These measures prevent moisture ingress, protect the home’s structure from potential water damage, and contribute to a healthier indoor environment by mitigating the risk of mold and mildew.

 Rockwool and Spray Foam Insulation for a Thermally Sealed Envelope

-Combining Rockwool and spray foam insulation, we achieve a thermally sealed envelope that excels in both thermal resistance and sound dampening.
+Combining Rockwool and spray foam insulation, we can achieve a thermally sealed envelope that excels in both thermal resistance and sound dampening.
 Rockwool provides excellent fire resistance and sound insulation, while spray foam fills any gaps, ensuring an airtight seal that enhances the home’s energy efficiency and comfort.

 HRV to Distribute Fresh Air in an Airtight Envelope